 The West Allegheny School District utilizes CANVAS as its learning management system (LMS).
 Students will have access to their teacher's content and class materials in this online portal.
-Parents also have the opportunity to view materials and coursework, including grades, through the interactive platform.
+Parents also can view materials and coursework, including grades, through the interactive platform.
 Parents will be invited, as viewers, to their class pages via email.
 Students will have direct access to Canvas via their school issued iPad or Chromebook.